Peter Phillips (conductor)

-Peter Phillips (born 15 October 1953) is a British choral conductor and musicologist.
-He was the founder of The Tallis Scholars in 1973 and of Gimell Records (with Steve Smith) in 1980.
+Peter Phillips (born 15 October 1953) is a British choral conductor, musicologist and writer.
+He is the founder of The Tallis Scholars as well as Gimell Records.
+He has been the owner of the Musical Times since 1995.

 Early life and education

-Phillips was born in Southampton and educated at Winchester College (1967–71) and St John's College, Oxford (Organ Scholar 1972–75).
+Phillips was born to Nigel Sayer Phillips and Patricia Ann Witchell, (née Wyatt) in Southampton.
+He was educated at Winchester College (1967–71) and St John's College, Oxford (Organ Scholar 1972–75).
 He studied music with Hugh Macdonald, Denis Arnold and David Wulstan.
 He subsequently taught at Oxford University, Trinity College of Music and the Royal College of Music in London (where he directed the Chamber Choir in succession to David Willcocks), but had resigned all these posts by 1988 in order to pursue a full-time career in conducting.

 The Tallis Scholars

-Phillips's first concert with the Tallis Scholars took place in St Mary Magdalen's Church, Oxford on 3 November 1973.
+Phillips's first concert with the Tallis Scholars took place in St Mary Magdalen's Church in Oxford on 3 November 1973.
 The group was made up of choral scholars (hence the use of the word 'Scholars' in the title) and layclerks from the leading Oxbridge choral foundations.
-From the start Phillips aimed to produce a distinctive sound, influenced by choirs he admired, in particular the Clerkes of Oxenford.
+From the beginning, Phillips aimed to produce a distinctive sound, influenced by choirs he admired, in particular the Clerkes of Oxenford.
 However the repertoire he chose was idiosyncratic, based in his desire to explore neglected corners of the polyphonic repertories, continental as much as English.
-This first concert included music by Obrecht, Ockeghem and Lassus.
-After the foundation of Gimell Records in 1980, the Tallis Scholars have gone on to fill many gaps in the recording catalogue, making discs devoted to such relatively unknown composers as Obrecht, Ockeghem, Cardoso, White, Clemens, Gombert and Mouton.
+This first concert included music by Obrecht, Ockeghem, Lassus and Victoria.
+After the founding of Gimell Records in 1980, the Tallis Scholars have gone on to fill many gaps in the recording catalogue, making discs devoted to such relatively unknown composers as Cardoso, White, Clemens, Gombert, Mouton, Browne and Fayrfax.

-Since winning the Gramophone Record of the Year Award in 1987, the Tallis Scholars have been recognised as perhaps the world's leading ensemble in interpreting renaissance polyphony.
+Since winning the Gramophone Record of the Year Award in 1987, the Tallis Scholars have been recognised as one of the world's leading ensemble in interpreting renaissance polyphony.
 That 1987 disc inaugurated a career-long project of recording all of Josquin des Prez’s masses, ready for the 500th anniversary of the composer’s death, in 2021.
 The ninth and last disc in the series also won an Award entitled Record of the Year – from the BBC Music Magazine – in 2021, 34 years after the first one.